-Configuration of client affinities for non-Java clients for IDS connections
+Configuring client affinities in non-Java clients for connection to Informix database server connections

-To enable support for client affinities in CLI and .NET applications, you set values in the db2dsdriver configuration file to indicate that you want to use client affinities, and to specify the primary and alternate servers.
+To enable support for client affinities in CLI and .NET applications, you set values in the db2dsdriver.cfg configuration file to indicate that you want to use client affinities, and to specify the primary and alternate servers.

 The following table describes the settings in the db2dsdriver.cfg file for enabling client affinities for CLI and .NET applications.

-Element in the ACR section of the db2dsdriver configuration file Values enableAcr parameter true maxAcrRetries parameter The number of times that a connection to each server in the list of alternate servers is tried during automatic client reroute.
+Element in the acr section of the db2dsdriver configuration file Values enableAcr parameter true maxAcrRetries parameter The number of times that a connection to each server in the list of alternate servers is tried during automatic client reroute.
 The valid range is 0 to MAX_INT.
 If the value is 0, the number of retries is 1.
 The default is 3. acrRetryInterval parameter The number of seconds to wait between retries.
 The valid range is 0 to MAX_INT.
 The default is no wait (0). affinityFailbackInterval parameter The number of seconds to wait after the first transaction boundary to fail back to the primary server.
 Set this value if you want to fail back to the primary server.
-The default is 0, which means that no attempt is made to fail back to the primary server. alternate_server_list <server> elements that identify the host name and port number for each server that is used for automatic client reroute through client affinities.
+The default is 0, which means that no attempt is made to fail back to the primary server. alternateserverlist <server> elements that identify the host name and port number for each server that is used for automatic client reroute through client affinities.
 One of the elements must identify the primary server.
-The presence of these elements does not activate automatic client reroute.</server> affinity_list
+The presence of these elements does not activate automatic client reroute.</server> affinitylist